 The AXS Short De-SPAC Daily ETF (the "Fund" or "SOGU") seeks daily inverse investment results, before fees and expenses, that correspond to the inverse (-1x) of the return of the De-SPAC Index (the "Index") for a single day (and not for any other time period) by entering into swaps and by purchasing put options on securities in the Index.
 A "single day" is measured from the time the Fund calculates its net asset value ("NAV") to the time of the Fund's next NAV calculation.
 The return of the Fund for periods longer than a single day will be the result of its return for each day compounded over the period.
-The Fund's returns for periods longer than a single day will very likely differ in amount, and possibly even direction, from the Fund's stated multiple (-1x) times the return of the Index's performance is flat, and it is possible that the Fund will lose money even if the level of the Index's performance decreases.
+The Fund's returns for periods longer than a single day will very likely differ in amount, and possibly even direction, from the Fund's stated multiple (-1x) times the return of the Index for the same period.
+For periods longer than a single day, the Fund will lose money if the Index's performance is flat, and it is possible that the Fund will lose money even if the level of the Index's performance decreases.
 Longer holding periods, higher volatility, and greater inverse exposure each exacerbate the impact of compounding on an investor's returns.
 During periods of higher volatility, the volatility of the Index may affect the Fund's return as much as or more than the return of the Index.